 With our roots in Turkey, we continue to maintain a strong relationship with our factories and quarries there so we can continue to keep prices low and the quality high.

-Our mission is to empower our visitors to make an informed decision when purchasing travertine products.
+Texas Travertine’s mission is to empower our visitors to make an informed decision when purchasing travertine products.
 To achieve this mission we regularly supply value adding content to further educate about travertine.
 As the popularity of travertine has grown the industry has seen wider range in quality of travertine products.
 Some companies have preyed on the vulnerability of less versed customers and have overpriced and mis-marketed the quality of their stone.

-Before becoming a go to flooring option travertine begins as a limestone mineral that is usually deposited by hot springs.
+Before becoming a go-to flooring option travertine begins as a limestone mineral that is usually deposited by hot springs.
 A natural phenomenon a rapid precipitation causes much of the coloring of the stone.
 As owners of over 13 quarries where this occurs our team is able to hand select the finest stones to fabricate and create a final product with unmatched precision.

 Trying to decide on French pattern, Versailles, or Ashlar travertine tiles and pavers – well, the choice may be easier than you think.